MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 ![https://i.imgur.com/xwHdt26.png](https://i.imgur.com/xwHdt26.png)

-execution of semaphores

 Here s could be called in other ways, the important thing is that P and V are called with their names.

-### Semaphores exercises
+## Semaphores exercises

 I want to execute before A, then B:

 ![https://i.imgur.com/ACBNqtS.png](https://i.imgur.com/ACBNqtS.png)

-exerxise 1 semaphores

 Processes that wait each other:

 ![https://i.imgur.com/OwS7Wmi.png](https://i.imgur.com/OwS7Wmi.png)

-exerise 2 semaphores

 A limitation of the semaphores is the **deadlock**.
+Deadlock example:

 ![https://i.imgur.com/ztiS9RS.png](https://i.imgur.com/ztiS9RS.png)

-deadlock example

 Another problem is **starvation**, for example if I forget a V, then a process is never run.

-### Producer and consumer problem
+## Producer and consumer problem

 The **problem of the producer and consumer** has the buffer of N elements that need to be checked (if there is space to produce or consume) before entering the produce or consume section.
 We need to introduce **full** and **empty** semaphores.
+Producer and consumer problem:

 ![https://i.imgur.com/7eCx9yV.png](https://i.imgur.com/7eCx9yV.png)

-producer and consumer problem

-### Dinning philosophers problem
+## Dinning philosophers problem

 ![https://i.imgur.com/ZpoKAJv.png](https://i.imgur.com/ZpoKAJv.png)

-problem

 We can solve this problem trying to take the right and left sticks, then eating.

 ![https://i.imgur.com/rtNDJw1.png](https://i.imgur.com/rtNDJw1.png)

-sol 1

 Here we have the deadlock situation, because if everyone takes the right strick, then no one eats.